anitanasimi/stockMarketApp/README.md

 # Bitcoin Trading App

 Welcome to the Bitcoin Trading App!
 This application allows users to buy and sell Bitcoin in real-time.
-Below are the details to help you understand and run the application effectively.

 ## Technologies Used
 - **ASP.NET:** Used for backend development, including creating controllers and integrating with SignalR.